 Say It, Again and Again

 Women like to be told they look nice, and they like a man who notices without being told.
-When she's wearing a sexy new dress, for example, she'll give you major points for saying how hot she looks, especially if you mention the dress before she does.
-If she's looking particularly attractive, if she has a new haircut, if she's looking more fit -- let her hear about it.
+When they are wearing a sexy new dress, for example, they'll give you major points for saying how hot they look, especially if you mention the dress before they do.
+If they are looking particularly attractive, if they have a new haircut, if they are looking more fit -- let them hear about it.

 Don't Fear the Relationship Talk